Convolution of $\chi$-orbital Measures on Complex Grassmannians: Fourier Transform of the Radon-Nikodym Derivative

-\end{lemma} Let $\Delta$ denote the Casimir operator, $\langle.,.\rangle$, the inner product induced by the Killing form of $\mathfrak{u}$ on $\mathfrak{a}^* $ and be the Casimir constant.
-Denote by $ H^s(U)$, the Solvable space of functions in $L^2(U)$ whose weak derivatives up to order $s$ are in $L^2(U)$, and let $\Vert .\Vert_{ H^s(U)} $ denotes the Sobolev norm.
-For more details see \cite{anchouche2}, \begin{proposition} With the notation above, we have
+Denote by $H^s(U)$ the Sobolev space of functions in $L^2(U)$ whose weak derivatives up to order $s$ are in $L^2(U)$, and let $\|\cdot\|_{H^s(U)}$ denote the corresponding Sobolev norm.
+For more details, see \cite{anchouche2}. \begin{proposition} With the notation above, we have

 \end{proposition} \begin{proof} Note first that